A Study on the Origin of Christianity

 60%

-• This website supports the Myth theory developed initially by G.A Wells (although he owes a great deal to previous works) then E. Doherty and nowadays R. Carrier.
+• This study supports the Myth theory developed initially by G.A Wells (although he owes a great deal to previous works) then E. Doherty and nowadays R. Carrier.

 • The most popular secular theory today of the man deified gets only around 10%.